supertigim/video_streaming_on_web/README.md

 - Open the mail on iPhone and click the certificate to download
 - Go to Settings -> Download Profile --> Install and verify it
 - Go to Settings -> General -> About -> Certificate Trust Settings --> Turn it On

+Do **NOT** forget to update the followin files
+- line 6 in ./react-webrct-app/src/components/const.js

 STUN server